CANDY-LINE/candy-red/README.md

 ### Node-RED home

 The Node-RED home path, where flow files are placed, is found at `$(npm root -g)/candy-red/.node-red/`.
+Alternately, you can provide the arbitrary path with `CANDY_RED_HOME` environment variable defined in `$(npm root -g)/candy-red/.node-red/environment` file.

 ### Slow boot time